Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Neural Network Architectures

 \subsection{Linear Architecture}

 The most basic model we trained is a linear regression model, which is equivalent to a zero hidden layer neural network.
 As illustrated in \textit{Figure \ref{fig:sllarchitectures}a}, the linear architecture takes a vector $\bm{x}\in \mathbb{R}^{n}$ as an input where $\mathbb{R}^{n}$ is a real coordinate space of dimension $n$ (where $n = $ dimension of the input data).
-After taking the vector $\bm{x}$, the linear architecture predicts the value of a scalar $y$ as the output.
+The input vector $\bm{x}$ represents the rescaled CCF residuals.
+After taking the vector $\bm{x}$, the linear architecture predicts the value of a scalar $y$ as the output, which is the predicted stellar activity RVs.
 Then the predicted value of $y$ will be

 where $\bm{w}\in \mathbb{R}^{n}$ are the weights that determine how each feature affects the prediction, and $b$ is a bias term. $\bm{w}$ and $b$ are the trainable parameters of the model.

 Although a convenient choice due to its simplicity, a linear architecture makes the strong assumption that a linear relationship exists between the points in the CCF and the RV activity signal.
 For simulated ideal data this assumption may not pose a problem, but for more complex real data this assumption can break down (See Section \ref{results}).